 The answer to these concerns are bathtub grab bars.
 These can be installed in the bathroom and in the bathtub and they can assist with tub transfers, allowing users to get into and out of the tub more easily as well as helping to reduce the risk of slips and falls.

 In this article, you will learn about the different types of grab bars that can be used in the bathroom, and we explain about the important factors you should consider before installing them.
 We will also cover the best bathtub grab bars and safety rails that can allow seniors to enjoy a warm relaxing bath safely and independently.

-A bathtub grab bar is a supportive rail that attaches usually to the bathroom wall and can assist a user in transferring more easily and safely into and out of the bathtub.
+A bathtub grab bar, also known as a standing handle, is a supportive rail that attaches usually to the bathroom wall and can assist a user in transferring more easily and safely into and out of the bathtub.
 It also provides the bather with additional support when sitting or standing while washing.